GiorgiaD/PEPITA/README.md

 ## Convergence rate

-The notebook `plot_compute_slowness.py` contains the function to extract the convergence rate as "slowness" parameter.
+The notebook `plot_compute_slowness.ipynb` contains the function to extract the convergence rate as "slowness" parameter.